shaloo/docs.arcana/docs/faq/faq-mvx.md

       No.

-      Refer to the [[state-of-the-arcana-auth#supported-blockchains|list of supported chains - EVM and non-EVM]] for details.
+      Refer to the [[web3-stack-chains|list of pre-configured, supported chains - EVM and non-EVM]] for details.

 ??? an-faq "Can a developer choose to use some EVM-compatible chains along with MultiversX in an app?"